See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Pro tip: Learn how advanced observability tools improve visibility across complex systems in our guide to the 10 best observability & APM agencies.

 When selecting the right vendor, you need proof that a system can handle daily retail complexity, scale cleanly, and integrate with your existing stack.
-That’s why this list focuses on operational readiness.
+That is why this list focuses on operational readiness.

 Here are the main criteria used:

-The top five computer vision AI-powered solutions in this list are Nova Cloud, Trax, Focal Systems, alwaysAI, and Trigo.
+The top five computer vision AI-powered solutions in this list are NOVA, Trax, Focal Systems, alwaysAI, and Trigo.
 They set the standard for scalable retail automation, but each tackles visibility, accuracy, and performance from a different angle.

-Nova Cloud gives you an complete computer vision framework built for retail and supply chain automation.
+NOVA gives you a complete computer vision framework built for retail and supply chain automation.
 Our computer vision supply chain service connects every step, from camera setup and edge devices to AI model training and cloud deployment.

 As such, you can track assets, prevent errors, and get real-time visibility across your warehouses, docks, and stores.
-Also, we blend deep learning and logistics expertise to automate picking, packing, and inspection using frameworks like YOLO, Detectron2, and OpenCV.
+We blend deep learning and logistics expertise to automate picking, packing, and inspection using frameworks like YOLO, Detectron2, and OpenCV.

-Nova Cloud’s hybrid design runs models on edge computing platforms like NVIDIA Jetson for low-latency tracking, while syncing analytics to AWS or Azure for deeper insight.
-Our integrations reach ERP, WMS, and TMS systems.
-This gives you unified data that drives performance and ROI.
+NOVA’s hybrid design runs models on edge computing platforms like NVIDIA Jetson for low-latency tracking, while syncing analytics to AWS or Azure for deeper insight.
+Our integrations reach ERP, WMS, and TMS systems, giving you unified data that drives performance and ROI.

 Curious to see more of our results?
 Browse our case studies here.